Armael/stone/doc/pages/specs.md

 more details in the default `config.stone`.

-If, for a given file in the `pages` directory, no exporter is found, it is copyied as is.
+If, for a given file in the `pages` directory, no exporter is found, it is copied as is.

 ### Templates